Tahmeed Ahmed

 Tahmeed Ahmed is a Bangladeshi Scientist with a particular research focus on Gastroenterology, Public Health Nutrition, and Global Health.
 He is a physician by training with specialization in treating patients with cholera and diarrheal diseases as well as maternal and childhood malnutrition.
-He has been serving as the Executive Director of the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b) since February 1, 2021.
+He has been serving as the Executive Director of the International Centre for Diarrhoeal Disease Research, Bangladesh (ICDDRB) since February 1, 2021.
 He is the first Bangladeshi to serve in the role.

 Dr. Ahmed is also working as a Professor of Public Health Nutrition in the James P. Grant School of Public Health at BRAC University.
 He is an Affiliate Professor in the Department of Global Health at University of Washington.
+He is also chair of the drafting committee of Bangladesh's nutrition policy.

 Life

 Dr. Ahmed's father was an economist who died while he was a child.
 His mother encouraged him to pursue a career in medicine.
 He attended St. Gregory's High School and College and Notre Dame College, Dhaka.
 Later he completed his Bachelor of Medicine, and Bachelor of Surgery (M.B.B.S) from the Mymensingh Medical College in 1983.
 He was an in-service trainee majoring in internal medicine at the Mymensingh Medical College Hospital from 1983 to 1984.
 In 1996, he completed a Ph.D. from the University of Tsukuba.